longndt/react-course/lesson3-api-data/readme.md

 **Continue Learning:**
 - 📖 Read the [Theory Guide](./theory/theory3.md) for deep understanding
-- 💻 Study the [Demo Application](./demo/) for real-world patterns
+- 💻 Study the [Example Application](./examples/) for real-world patterns
 - 🔬 Complete the [Lab Exercise](./lab/lab3.md) to build your own app
-- ⚡ Bookmark the [Quick Start Guide](./quickstart.md) for future reference
+- ⚡ Bookmark the [Reference Guide](./reference/) for future reference

 ---